 European-American University (EAU) is a global university without walls operating through the technology of the Internet.
 It was established in 2003 to offer educational opportunities for adults who desired a more flexible alternative to the traditional university system.
 The majority of the University’s students undertake their programmes through attendance at one of over twenty affiliated campuses in Africa and Asia, either through a fully residential programme, or through short residency.
-In addition, students have the option of fully or partly non-residential study through correspondence-based distance learning.
+In addition, students have the option of fully or partly non-residential study through correspondence-based distance learning, and programmes by assessment based on the French validation des acquis de l’expérience (VAE) methodology.

 The University is particularly suited to accommodating the mature, experienced mid-career or retired adult candidate who is seeking to capitalize on their professional competencies in order to gain an academic qualification.
 You may be returning to study after some time away, or continuing your education for professional and personal benefit.
 Either way, you will find us efficient, direct and with the necessary expertise to help you achieve your goals.
 Except for full-time campus-based programmes, which operate to a set calendar, you can usually start and finish at any time of the year, working at your own pace and with no unnecessary bureaucracy.